An Excerpt from active measures: part ii

 “And you, Haider.”

 Mozaffari clasped his hands behind his back.
 “I plan on it,” he replied.
 “The Khazalis are the dominant economic and political power in Saladin.
-They have a stranglehold on all trade between Samarra and Baghdad, and they’ve controlled Sadr City since the occupation.
+They have a stranglehold on all trade between Samarra and Baghdad and they’ve controlled Sadr City since the occupation.
 Haider expects to be first among equals with us and the Khazalis are a threat to him.
-He only pretends to be appalled about ‘Abu Iblis’ because he wants Haj Qasem to cut Laith off at the knees.”
+He only pretends to be appalled by ‘Abu Iblis’ because he wants Haj Qasem to cut Laith off at the knees.”

 “War between Badr and the Khazalis would serve no one.”